Difference Between FRM and Actuary

 - FRM is one of the most sought after risk certifications in the world.
 Whether you’re pursuing a career in finance or looking to break into the finance domain, FRM certification would act as a catalyst, because people who do FRM certifications are the ones who’re serious about being risk professionals.

 - FRM is not an easy certification as most students think before getting into.
 To complete FRM, you need to sit for two rigorous, practice-oriented papers that include core subjects in financial risk management.
-Also you need to have two years of financial risk management experience to avail the FRM certificate.
+Also, you need to have two years of financial risk management experience to avail of the FRM certificate.

-- FRM is often not perceived as per the merit of corporate, because there’s mismatch between the curriculum and the exam.
+- FRM is often not perceived as per the merit of corporate, because there’s a mismatch between the curriculum and the exam.
 The exam is much easier than the depth of the curriculum.
 Thus to make a mark, you shouldn’t study just for the exam, but also for knowing the subject through & through.

 - The best part of FRM is that anyone can sit for FRM.
-There’s no eligibility criteria for getting into FRM.
+There are no eligibility criteria for getting into FRM.

 What is Actuary?

 - An actuary is a business professional who uses analytical methods to understand the financial consequences of risk.
-Actuary professionals are not only great at financial theories, but they also have depth of knowledge in mathematics and statistics.
-If you would like to go for actuary, think about your inclination toward these two subjects.
+Actuary professionals are not only great at financial theories, but they also have a depth of knowledge in mathematics and statistics.
+If you would like to go for an actuary, think about your inclination toward these two subjects.

 - Actuary professionals focus on a particular type of risk.
 They basically deal with risks related to insurance and pension programs.
 Once they understand the risk of these sectors, they evaluate the possibility of these events, find ingenuity to reduce the possibility, and lastly, try to pare down the impact of these possible events.